BRKNWAVE/MTGJSON-to-CSV/README.md

-## Running this Python Script on a Fresh Machine
+## Running this Python Script without Python Installed

 This guide will walk you through the process of running this Python script on a machine that doesn't have Python installed.